nasa/gesdisc-tutorials/cloud-migration-communication/Cloud_Migration_Guidance.md

 ## For all GES DISC data users

 ### Migration to the Earthdata website
 GES DISC will be migrating the [GES DISC website](https://disc.gsfc.nasa.gov) to the [Earthdata website](https://earthdata.nasa.gov).
-While both sites will remain active during the transition phase (from May 2026 to November 2026), all traffic will be redirected to the Earthdata website after November.
+While both sites will remain active during the transition phase (from May 2026 to November 2026), all traffic will be redirected to the Earthdata website after November 2026.
 This [guide](https://disc.gsfc.nasa.gov/information/documents?keywords=migration&title=Migration%20to%20Earthdata) will help you navigate the new Earthdata website.
 To learn more about ESDS’s Web Unification Project, please visit https://www.earthdata.nasa.gov/about/web-unification-project.

 ### Discontinuation of on-premises data services
 GES DISC will be discontinuing several data access services and tools that reside on our on-premises servers.